 China RoHS II

-Linnemann GmbH hereby confirms that all its products comply with the directive GB/T 26572-2011 also known as China RoHS II.
-Linnemann does not supply products directly to the People's Republic of China.
-Likewise, Linnemann GmbH confirms conformity according to Directive SJ/T 11363-2014 on mandatory labeling of toxic and hazardous substances in electronic products
+LINNEMANN GmbH hereby confirms that all its products comply with the directive GB/T 26572-2011 also known as China RoHS II.
+LINNEMANN does not supply products directly to the People's Republic of China.
+Likewise, LINNEMANN GmbH confirms conformity according to Directive SJ/T 11363-2014 on mandatory labeling of toxic and hazardous substances in electronic products

 Regulated substances and limits: